d3rpp/lastfm-curretly-playing-obs/README.md

 While the music you play *may* be copyright free, the album are may still be copyrighted, as such, by using this you are doing so at your **own risk**.
 I will not be help liable if the music you are playing gets you a DMCA strike, copyright infrignement, etc.

-In the future i will be adding a blur option to blur album art in an effort to aid against DMCA strikes of the album image, however, if you decide to play copyrighted music, this will not protect you in any way, shape, or form, against copyright infringement.
+I have added a blur option to blur album art in an effort to aid against DMCA strikes of the album image, however, if you decide to play copyrighted music, this will not protect you in any way, shape, or form, against copyright infringement.

 You have been warned, dont be stupid.